knimak/de_novo_binder_scoring/README.md

 ### Full workflow example

 See **`example_run.sh`** for a complete pipeline example including environment loading/unloading.
-Running the full example with 3 structures; including all structure prediction models and relaxation of all input and output structures takes ~40min.
+Running the full example with 3 structures; including all structure prediction models and relaxation of all input and output structures takes ~40min on a L40S.

 ---